John Taylor (Mormon): Church president

 Taylor moved into the Gardo House alone with his sister, Agnes, to avoid prosecution and to avoid showing preference to any one of his families.
 However, by 1885, he and his counselors were forced to withdraw from public view to live in the "underground" and were frequently on the move to avoid arrest.
 In 1885, during his last public sermon, Taylor remarked, "I would like to obey and place myself in subjection to every law of man.
 What then?
 Am I to disobey the law of God?
 Has any man a right to control my conscience, or your conscience?...
 No man has a right to do it."

 Many viewed Mormon polygamy as religiously, socially, and politically threatening.
 In 1887, the US Congress passed the Edmunds–Tucker Act, which abolished women's suffrage in Utah Territory, forced wives to testify against their husbands, disincorporated the LDS Church, dismantled the Perpetual Emigrating Fund Company, abolished the Nauvoo Legion, and provided that LDS Church property in excess of $50,000 would be forfeited to the United States.

 For two-and-a-half years, Taylor presided over the church from exile.
 During this period, some Mormon fundamentalist groups claim that he received the 1886 Revelation.
 Photographs of the original document exist.
 It restated the permanence of the "New and Everlasting Covenant", which these fundamentalist groups consider to be a direct reference to the practice of plural marriage.
-The validity of the revelation is rejected by the LDS Church, which does not consider it to be authentic, but it is used by fundamentalist groups as justification for their continued practice of polygamy.
+The validity of the revelation is rejected by the LDS Church, which does not consider it to be binding, but it is used by fundamentalist groups as justification for their continued practice of polygamy.

 Death

 Taylor died on 25 July 1887, from congestive heart failure in Kaysville, Utah Territory.
 Taylor was buried at the Salt Lake City Cemetery in The Avenues, Salt Lake City, Utah.
 For two years after his death, the church again was without a presidency.
 The Quorum of the Twelve Apostles, with Wilford Woodruff as president of the quorum, assumed leadership during this interim period.
 In the April 1889 church general conference, the First Presidency was reorganized with Wilford Woodruff as the president.
-Six months later, in the October general conference, Anthon H. Lund was called to fill Woodruff's vacancy in the Quorum of the Twelve Apostles.
+Six months later, in the October general conference, Anthon H. Lund was called to fill Taylor's vacancy in the Quorum of the Twelve Apostles.

 Taylor's teachings as an apostle were the 2003 course of study in the LDS Church's Sunday Relief Society and Melchizedek priesthood classes.